Asymmetric Feedback Learning in Online Convex Games: An Asymmetric Learning Algorithm

-In this section, we propose an asymmetric feedback learning algorithm that allows the agents to update their actions using first-order or zeroth-order gradient information, whichever is available to them.
+In this section, we propose an asymmetric learning algorithm that allows the agents to update their actions using first-order or zeroth-order gradient information, whichever is available to them.

-By saying that agent $i$ has access to the first-order gradient, we mean that agent $i$ can compute the gradient $\nabla_i C_i$.
-If agent $i$ only has access to zeroth-order oracle, then the available information for agent $i$ is its function evaluation $C_i$.
-We assume that the agents are rational in the sense that agents that have access to first-order gradient feedback always use first-order feedback to update their actions, while the remaining agents that only have access to zeroth-order gradient feedback use zeroth-order feedback to update their actions.
+By saying that agent $i$ has access to the first-order gradient information, we mean that agent $i$ can compute the gradient $\nabla_i \mathcal{C}_i$.
+If agent $i$ only has access to zeroth-order oracle, then the available information for agent $i$ is its function evaluation $\mathcal{C}_i$.
+We assume that agents are rational and always use first-order gradient information to update their actions when available, while those with only zeroth-order gradient information use this information for updating.